 A capstone experience in which students will create an independent body of work and demonstrate their ability, present it in a professional manner, document the artwork photographically, curate their exhibition, and write their Artist Statement.
 The work from the Capstone Exhibition is a critical component in the student's Program Exit Portfolio.
 The student selects a member of the Visual Arts faculty to oversee the student's progress through scheduled critiques, demonstrations, and discussions.
 Emphasis will be on the marriage of conceptual content with technical competence in the selected mediums.

-The Visual Arts program currently resides in a 5,600 sq ft space at the Smokestack Complex, located at 254 North State Street, Concord.
-The facility has two drawing/painting/sculpture studios, ceramic studio and double kiln room, photo film lab, and a ten-station darkroom.
-The Smokestack offers over 35 parking spaces and unlimited access for conducting classes.
+The Visual Arts program resides in Farnum Hall located at 31 College Drive, Concord, NH.
+The facility has a drawing, painting, and sculpture studio; ceramic studio and double kiln room; photo film lab; and a ten-station darkroom.
 Our space is ADA compliant.
 All of the lecture classes in Art History, Intro to Digital Photography and Introduction to Photoshop continue to be conducted at NHTI.